theseus-rs/rsql/SECURITY.md

 ## Supported Versions

-Only support the latest version of these crates are supported.
+Only the latest version of these crates are supported.

 ## Reporting a Vulnerability